+If you suspect that you might need glaucoma treatment, come to our Stuart office or visit us at our Port St. Lucie location.
 Your Visual Acuity will be assessed using the Snellen eye chart which measures how well each eye can see.
 During an examination, our doctors will evaluate your intraocularpressure (IOP) by Tonometry.
 A high eye pressure reading is often one of the first indicators of glaucoma.
 The thickness of the cornea is measured by pachymetry, because corneal thickness affects eye pressure readings.
 At the Slit Lamp Microscope, the doctor will inspect the drainage angle during a procedure called Gonioscopy.
 An Optic Nerve Exam, performed when the pupils are dilated, is necessary to detect optic nerve damage.

 DIAGNOSTIC TESTING FOR GLAUCOMA

 Additional Tests may be ordered that allow unique views and analysis of the state of your optic nerve, comparing the way the optic nerve appears during the test to a database of other individuals categorized by age, gender, race, and level of glaucomatous damage.